-Full refunds for parking permits will be made during the first two weeks for the fall/spring semesters and the first week of the summer session upon proof of complete withdrawal from school.
-The parking permits must be attached to a Request for Refund form and returned to the Business Office in order to obtain the refund.
+Full refunds for parking permits will be made during the first two weeks of the fall/spring semesters and the first week of the summer sessions upon proof of complete withdrawal from school.
+The parking permits must be attached to a Request for Refund form and returned to the Business Services Office in order to obtain the refund.
 There is no refund for limited-term parking permits.

-REFUND OF ASSOCIATED STUDENT GOVERNMENT MEMBERSHIP
+REFUND OF ASSOCIATED STUDENT BODY MEMBERSHIP